 Frequently Asked Questions

 No. Venice Theatre auditions are open to the public.
-You do not have to have taken any classes or have been in a show before.
+You do not need to have taken any classes or have been in a show before.
 However, you will be best prepared and more likely to be cast if you know the actor’s process, the vocabulary of acting, basic audition techniques, and know what an actor does.
 Having had at least some introductory training in acting and auditioning from any reputable source will exponentially enhance your chances of being cast.
 Venice Theatre offers such opportunities.

 View Classes